 Cloud storage is so commonplace now that its name doesn't sound quite as mystical and ethereal as it did a few years ago.
 That doesn't make it any less useful, as storing your personal data online is - for the most part - much safer than keeping it on a fragile old hard drive.

 We're prepared to accept accusations of bias here, as our favorite cloud storage app is Google Drive. it's baked into most Android devices, Google is always giving extra GBs of storage space away for free, and it's synced up with the handy Google Docs office suite.
 It's the undisputed champ.Google Drive

-There are some obvious contenders for 'Best messaging app' on Android - WhatsApp and Facebook Messenger to name a couple - but Drupe is the one messaging app to rule them all.
-If you haven't heard of it, that's because it's relatively new on the scene.
+There are some obvious contenders for 'Best messaging app' on Android – WhatsApp and Facebook Messenger to name a couple.
+To suggest something a little different, Dasher is often at the forefront of the messenger universe, introducing unusual features before any other app.

 When you don't have a Wi-Fi or data connection it's too late to download one.
 We've got the best of the best of offline apps for Android for your offline enjoyment.
 One of the very best offline Android apps of all is Pocket, and offline reader app that saves text and images for reading later on.
 No more bookmarking, link sharing or copy pasting when you've Pocket in your pocket.